dave-budah/angular-nested-comments/README.md

 # Comments

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This projects has commentinf function that can be applied to any website feature that requires comments.
+Each comment can be replied to.
+Each comment can be edited or deleted, but on within the first 5 minutes of uploading.
+Once you comment has been replied to by another user, it can no longer be deleted.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+## JSON Server for saving comments

+Run ` json-server --watch db.json` for a json server.
+Navigate to `http://localhost:3000/comments`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding